prabhus489/CrossPlatformApps/first_flutter_app/README.md

 ### What is Flutter?
 **Flutter** is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.

 This project is a starting point for our Flutter application, we will create a simple mobile Flutter app.
-If you're familiar with object-oriented code and basic programming concepts—such as variables, loops, and conditionals—then you can complete the lab.
+If you're familiar with object-oriented code and basic programming concepts such as variables, loops, and conditionals then you can work on this project to enhance the mobile application in a way that you want to develop.

 You don't need previous experience with Dart, mobile, or web programming

 ### Scope or Feature of this Android Application: